xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/ledgers.md

 ## Tree Format

 As its name might suggest, a ledger's state tree is a tree data structure.
 Each object in the state tree is identified by a 256-bit object ID.
-In JSON, a ledger object's ID is the `index` field, which contains a 64-character hexadecimal string like `"193C591BF62482468422313F9D3274B5927CA80B4DD3707E42015DD609E39C94"`.
+In JSON, a ledger object's ID is the <span class="code-snippet">index</span> field, which contains a 64-character hexadecimal string like <span class="code-snippet">"193C591BF62482468422313F9D3274B5927CA80B4DD3707E42015DD609E39C94"</span>.
 Every object in the state tree has an ID that you can use to look up that object; every transaction has an identifying hash that you can use to look up the transaction in the transaction tree.
-Do not confuse the `index` (ID) of a ledger object with the [`ledger_index` (sequence number) of a ledger][Ledger Index].
+Do not confuse the <span class="code-snippet">index</span> (ID) of a ledger object with the [<span class="code-snippet">ledger_index</span> (sequence number) of a ledger][Ledger Index].

 **Tip:** Sometimes, an object in the ledger's state tree is called a "ledger node".
-For example, transaction metadata returns a list of `AffectedNodes`.
+For example, transaction metadata returns a list of <span class="code-snippet">AffectedNodes</span>.
 Do not confuse this with a "node" (server) in the peer-to-peer network.

 In the case of transactions, the identifying hash is based on the signed transaction instructions, but the contents of the transaction object when you look it up also contain the results and metadata of the transaction, which are not taken into account when generating the hash.

 ## Open, Closed, and Validated Ledgers

-The `rippled` server makes a distinction between ledger versions that are _open_, _closed_, and _validated_.
+The <span class="code-snippet">rippled</span> server makes a distinction between ledger versions that are _open_, _closed_, and _validated_.
 A server has one open ledger, any number of closed but unvalidated ledgers, and an immutable history of validated ledgers.
 The following table summarizes the difference:

 | Ledger Type:                     | Open                        | Closed                                     | Validated |
 |:---------------------------------|:----------------------------|:-------------------------------------------|:--|